jadahl/cl-event/README.rst

     (defvar s ( ... open stream ... ))

     ; initialize libevent
     (event-init)

-and then finish up with either explicitly calling functions from the API or using a convenience function instead.
+and then either explicitly calling functions from the API or using a convenience function instead.

 Explicit Calls
 ++++++++++++++